How many intakes do you offer?

 Clinical Development Nurses work exclusively to support the Transition to Practice Program to provide clinical support, education, feedback and assessment of competency related to the Standards of Practice for the Registered Nurse (2016).
 TTPP CDNs are accessible from 8am-8pm*.
 Most clinical areas also have a specialised CDN available to assist new staff working in that clinical area.
 Most areas also allocate preceptors.

 Canberra Health Services invites applications from Registered Nurses for its Transition to Practice Program in June each year.
 Applications for 2021 are expected to open in mid-June.
 Information regarding this recruitment process will be advertised on the Canberra Health Services employment website.

 When will the interview process take place?

-Successful applicants are invited to participate in a Skills Assessment Centre, which includes a short interview and individual documentation exercise.
-The Skills Assessment Centre are scedualled to take place September 9 & 10, 2019.
+Successful applicants are invited to participate in the Assessment Centre, which includes a short interview.
+The Assessment Centre are scheduled to take place September 7 & 8, 2020.
 You will be invited to attend a single half day session.